RumbleTalk/react-rumbletalk/README.md

 });
 ```

-Used to open the private chat
+Used to open a private chat with a specific user